datarightplus/datarightplus-website/content/en/specifications/_index.md

     pre: <i class='fa fa-solid fa-book'></i>
 ---

-The CDR Plus initiative is working on a number of specifications which are grouped into a number of categories.
+The DataRight Plus initiative is working on a number of specifications which are grouped into a number of categories.